Disclosure: This page may contain affiliate links. Clicking through for additional information or to make a purchase may result in a small commission.

 Sensitivity readers aren’t perfect.
 When I think about the benefits of them, I also find myself asking the question: why not just get someone who knows about this to write about it instead of getting someone to check it?

-As someone who has done academic research on black – specifically African American – hair culture, it can be extremely daunting.
-You want to ‘get it right’ and you want to make sure you aren’t making a total arse of yourself why you do it.
+As someone who has done academic research on black – specifically African American – hair culture, who does not come from that cultural background, it can be extremely daunting.
+You want to ‘get it right’ and you want to make sure you aren’t making a total arse of yourself when you do it.
 But that is why reading diversely is so important.
 Make sure that you are including authors from all walks of life in your reading and even more so if you plan on researching or writing something about a specific group.

 If you want to include the perspective of someone different from you in your writing, ask yourself: why am I doing this?
 How can I do this and be respectful?